VirtusLab/scala-cli/website/docs/cookbooks/scala-jvm.md

 <!-- Expected:
 -->

-To test your application with java 8, change the value of `--jvm` parameter.
+To test your application with Java 8, change the value of `--jvm` parameter.
 ```bash
 scala-cli Main.scala  --jvm 8
 # In this case, it raises an error because the `Files.createTempFile` method is not available in java 8